whiskeyromeo/ng2_Events/README.md

 When Compiling, often there are issues thrown up, [this link has a decent explanation( cannot find name 'Promise')](https://github.com/angular/angular/issues/7280).

+The current development configuration uses lite-server and child_process.exec to update the application.
+This is not optimal for a number of reasons including a tendency to excede the max buffer size within a fairly short period of time.
+Switching to gulp-server or something of the like is currently on the list of todos...

 ### Resources